Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 ```

 <a name="retrieve_sticker"></a>
-### Retrieving the sticker information
+### Retrieving Sticker Information

-You can retrieve for all stickers stored in Sticker database and use keyword, group name, and type of URI to retrieve stickers.
+You can retrieve all the stickers stored in the Sticker database and use keyword, group name, and type of URI to retrieve stickers.

-The following examples show how to retrieve stickers using group name:
+The following examples show how to retrieve stickers using the group name:

 ```
 void